ambientlight/logux-todomvc/README.md

 # Logux TodoMVC Example
-WIP.
-Example project to explore and demonstate how Logux client-server stack may look like when built it around conventional `react/redux` app.
+Example project to explore and demonstate how Logux client-server stack may look like when built it around conventional `react/redux` app targeting AWS stack.
 For this reason `TodoMVC` from [Getting Start with Redux](https://egghead.io/courses/getting-started-with-redux) and [reduxjs/examples/todomvc](https://github.com/reduxjs/redux/tree/master/examples/todomvc) was taken.
+Logux backend stack is built on top of AWS DynamoDB(via dynamoose) + AWS Cognito.

 ## Installation